RuPaul's Drag Race UK: Series 4–present (2022–present): BBC Three

 On 23 September 2022, the BBC reported that Series 2 contestant, Cherry Valentine, had died at the age of 28.
 Cherry Valentine's family released the following statement: "It is with the most heart wrenching and deepest sadness to inform you that our George – Cherry Valentine – has tragically passed away.
 This will come as a profound shock to most people & we understand there is no easy way for this to be announced.
 As his family, we are still processing his death and our lives will never be the same.
 We understand how much he is loved and how many lives he has inspired and touched.
 All we ask is for your patience and your prayers in this time.
 We love you Georgie 30 November 1993 – 18 September 2022."
 Subsequently, the second episode from Series 4 was dedicated to Cherry Valentine in their memory on 29 September 2022.
-Cheddar Gorgeous, Danny Beard, Black Peppa and Jonbers Blonde made it to the finale on 24 November 2022, with Danny Beard winning the competition.
+Cheddar Gorgeous, Danny Beard, Black Peppa and Jonbers Blonde made the finale on 24 November 2022, with Danny Beard winning the competition.

-The fifth series of the show began filming in February 2023.
-Carol Vorderman was revealed to be the first guest judge for the fifth series of the show.
-A producer of the show said: "Everyone at Drag Race UK has wanted to have Carol on the panel for years, so they’re over the moon that they have finally made it happen.
-Carol is a household name and very popular with the public.
-And, crucially, she’s a massive fan of the show and gets what it’s all about."
-Sophie Ellis-Bextor has reportedly been seen arriving to film the show.